DataDog/documentation/content/en/monitors/create/types/metric.md

 #### Other options

-For detailed instructions on the advanced alert options (No data, Autoresolve, etc), see the [Monitor Configuration][6] page.
+For detailed instructions on the advanced alert options (no data, autoresolve, etc.), see the [Monitor Configuration][6] page.

 ## Notifications